 What Is A Short Sale?

 A short sale is when you sell your home for less than the amount you owe on it and the lender accepts that amount as payment for the mortgage.
 It’s a way to get out of the home and away from your mortgage without going through the foreclosure process.
-A short sale can be a good option if you owe more than your home is worth, because you don’t want to pay more than the value of the house over the course of your mortgage loan.
+A short sale can be a good option if you owe more than your home is worth, especially because if the lender goes through a judicial foreclosure, you could end up losing your home and still owing them money.

 How Does A Short Sale Work?

 A short sale works much like a sale under any other circumstances, with a couple of key differences.
 Most importantly, you’ll need the approval of your lender and anyone else who has a lien – a legal right to the property as security for a debt – against your home.
 If you have just the original mortgage, you only need the approval of that lender.
 If you have a second mortgage or a home equity loan, you’ll need approval from those lenders as well.
-This approval is required because the lenders are accepting less than the full repayment of the loan and giving up their liens, so they want to have a say in the process.
+This approval is required because their liens won’t be paid in full.
 Lenders will typically approve short sales when the home is worth less than what you owe and selling it through foreclosure won’t cover the cost of the foreclosure process to the bank.

 How Long Does A Short Sale Take?